-Staff members from our Land Protection team, Max Heitner and Gretchen Salm, will lead participants on a 2.3 mile hike through the the northern section of the Roy H. Park Preserve and into Hammond Hill State Forest.
+Director of Conservation Max Heitner and Land Conservation Support Specialist Gretchen Salm will lead participants on a 2.3 mile hike through the northern section of the Roy H. Park Preserve and into Hammond Hill State Forest.
 In this section of the preserve, Six Mile Creek meanders through an extensive open wetland complex where there is intermittent beaver activity.
 Max and Gretchen will discuss the history of the preserve and the Land Trust’s role in acquiring it as well as its flora and fauna.

 From Ithaca, take Rt.
 13 North towards Dryden.
 Go approx. 12 miles and turn right on Irish Settlement Rd.
 Continue on Irish Settlement approx. 4 miles to find the NORTH parking area–where the boardwalk is–on the left (approx. 0.5 mile after Hammond Hill Rd).